Stroke of Genius

 Roy Huggins, John KneubuhlStarring:

-Beau Bridges, Telly SavalasSon of Greek immigrants.
+Beau Bridges, Barry Morse, Telly SavalasSon of Greek immigrants.
 Soldier during World War II.
 Studied psychology.
 Worked as journalist for ABC News.
 The bald-headed actor played character roles, often as sadistic or psychotic types.
 He became a TV favorite in the 1970s when his role as Det.
 Theo Kojak in the TV movie The Marcus-Nelson Murders was expanded into the gritty Kojak TV series, lasting from 1973-78.

 David Janssen was born to be a TV star.
 The Janssen family settled in Hollywood when he was a teenager and he attended Fairfax High School, where he developed an interest in acting.
 His film debut was a bit part in It's a Pleasure (1945), and at the age of 18 signed a contract with 20th Century-Fox.
 However, the studio dropped him after allegedly becoming disenchanted with his odd hairline and big prominent ears.
 Janssen had better luck at Universal, where he signed on in the early 1950s and bec